A Primer on the Signature Method in Machine Learning: Theoretical Foundations

 \subsection{Important properties of signature}

-We now review several fundamental properties of the signature of paths.
-We do not provide all the details behind the proofs of these properties, but we emphasize that they are all straightforward consequences of classical integration theory.
+We now review several fundamental properties of the signature, providing complete proofs for most of them.
 Several deeper results are discussed in the following Section~\ref{subsec:furtherTopics}, but only on an informal level.